EdisonLeeeee/Graph-Adversarial-Learning/README.md

 <img src="https://img.shields.io/badge/-All 109 papers-black">
 </div>

-If you find this repo useful, please cite:
+If you find this repository useful, please cite:
 *A Survey of Adversarial Learning on Graph, Arxiv'2020*, [📝Paper](https://arxiv.org/abs/2003.05730)
 ```bibtex
 @article{chen2020survey,